onlygreentrades/ray-vasc-regenerative-loop/README.md

 Raymond A. Hornsby is credited as the human origin and motivating context for the RAY-VASC research program.

-The manuscript sequence, open-source protocol structure, measurement architecture, and publication pathway are maintained under Logan Henderson's authorship and public research governance.
+The manuscript sequence, open-source protocol structure, measurement architecture, APPRE schema-and-rules framework, and publication pathway are maintained under Logan Henderson's authorship and public research governance.

 See: [`ATTRIBUTION.md`](ATTRIBUTION.md)